grinnell-cs/csc151-images/_eboards/eboard14-3.md

     * Makeup quiz: Tracing
     * Makeup quiz: Documentation
     * _Remember that you can bring a sheet of notes for each quiz._
-    * _Remember that you can stay until about noonish if you need extra time._
+    * _Remember that you can stay until about 4:30 p.m. if you need extra time._
 * Thursday, 27 February 2025
     * [Submit Wednesday's lab on Gradescope](https://www.gradescope.com/courses/948769/assignments/5841761)
     * Readings: Ethics